 Higher signup bonus points, earning rate, and perks than intro cards but come with a small annual fee.
 That said, the first year is usually free through regular promotions.

 Premium Aeroplan credit cards have the highest bonus offers and excellent perks such as lounge access and companion pass.
-This, however, comes with a cost of high annual fees that are rarely waived or offered free through promotion.Sign up for an AMEX Aeroplan Infinite Privilege and Get 90,000 Welcome Bonus Points!
+This, however, comes with a cost of high annual fees that are rarely waived or offered free through promotion.Sign up for an AMEX Aeroplan Infinite Privilege and Get up to 120,000 Welcome Bonus Points!

 These cards are meant for business owners and typically have higher bonus offers and perks.
 They also have high fees but some products waive the first year or offer statement credits to counter the fee.